galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-seq-basic-pipeline/tutorial.md

 > ### {% icon question %} Question - Biological Variables
 >
-> Are their differences in sequencing depth across sex?
+> Are there differences in sequencing depth across sex?
 Genotype?
 > 1. Which plot(s) addresses this?
 > 2. How do you interpret the `sex` differences?
 > 3. How do you interpret the `genotype` differences?